minetest-mods-camp/arena_lib/DOCS.md

 }
 ```

-Now you can easily access the `killstreak` parameter by retrieving the player inside an arena.
+Now you can easily access the killstreak parameter by retrieving the player inside an arena via `ourarena.players[p_name].killlstreak`.
 Also, don't forget to reset it when a player dies via the `on_death` callback we saw earlier:
 ```
 arena_lib.on_death("mymod", function(arena, p_name, reason)
   arena.players[p_name].killstreak = 0